Assistant Professor of Business Economics & Public Policy, Wharton School, University of Pennsylvania

 3733 Spruce Street, Philadelphia

 I study microeconomics in the context of environment, energy, and climate in low-income contexts.
-My work examines the individual and institutional factors that affect the role of energy and the environment in the economy, and how these will drive global changes in how our economy interacts with these sectors in the coming decades.
-Specific projects have studied energy consumption and the adoption of energy efficient technologies by low-income households, the role of government electricity programs and investments in alleviating poverty and stimulating economic growth, and environmental risk mitigation.
+My work examines the individual and institutional factors that shape how energy and the environment interact with economic decision-making and well-being.
+My projects study energy efficiency adoption, electricity grids, air pollution, and environmental risk mitigation.

 At the University of Pennsylvania, I am affiliated with: